Frequently Asked Questions

 Where is Ooraminna and how do I get there?

-Do not follow google maps past the Alice Springs Airport or you will end up on a dirt track on deep Well Station.
+Google maps may be unreliable and do not follow a route past the Alice Springs Airport, or you will end up on a dirt track on Deep Well Station.

 Take the Maryvale road turnoff which is BEFORE you arrive at the airport if you are heading out to us from Alice Springs.

-Clear Directions to Ooraminna can be found here :https://www.ooraminna.com.au/directions
+Clear Directions to Ooraminna can be found here.

-We recommend that if you are planning to drive the remote outback roads to explore the Alice Springs region that you hire a reasonable size vehicle, SUV or 4WD and always carry at least 10L of water.
+If you are planning to explore the Alice Springs region on the remote outback roads, we recommend that you hire a reasonable size vehicle, SUV or 4WD and always carry at least 10L of water.

 The Property